Meet Our Surgeons

 Meet Our Emergency Doctors

-Dr. Kimberly Barth
+Dr. Kimberley Barth

 Dr. Barth received her BA and MS in animal bioscience and toxicology, respectively, from Penn State University and Duquesne University before completing her veterinary medical degree from the University of Tennessee.
 Dr. Barth has a strong interest in soft tissue surgery and geriatric medicine.